RSE-Sheffield/20190104-Theory_Club/content.md

 ## Profiling Tools

 * Various types of profiling tool:
-  * Line profilers - time taken to run each line
+  * Line profilers
-  * Function profilers - time spent in different functions
+  * Function profilers
-  * Memory profilers - look at memory use of the program
+  * Memory profilers
   * Instrumentation - add code to the program to output extra information

 * Use results to guide where time is spent on improving code